Thanks for your question!

 Following a double dissolution election, such as the one held in July 2016, all 76 senators are re-elected.
 The Senate must then agree on a method to decide which senators will serve a six-year term and which will serve a three-year term.

-Normally, because state senators are elected on a rotating basis and for a six-year term, half these senators are elected in a general election with the House every three years.
-The terms of the four territory senators are the same as the members of the House of Representatives.
+Normally, because state senators are elected on a rotating basis and for a six-year term, half these senators are elected in a federal election with the House every 3 years.
+The terms of the 4 territory senators are the same as the members of the House of Representatives.

 Section 13 of the Australian Constitution requires that the rotation of the Senate must be re-established following a double dissolution election.
 Under a motion agreed to by the Senate when it first met after the election, senators who received the largest quota of votes or, in other words, won the first 6 spots in each state, will serve six-year terms.
 Those elected in the 7th to 12th spots will serve three-year terms.